cjd2951/Pax8-Classifieds/README.md

 # Galvanize Classified - Part 3

-## Read the entire README before beginning.
-Commit often.

 ## Project Description

 Now is your time to show off and make your Angular app pretty.

-### Getting Started

-Copy your files from **Part 2** into your project directory.
-This is important: make sure you don't edit the part 2 files so we can evaluate each part independently.
-This also allows you to redo pieces of this assessment individually.

 ### Requirements